 Resources for formatting your CV are available from the UC Davis Internship and Career Center.
 Your CV must be submitted electronically through the online application.
 CVs will not be accepted by mail or e-mail.

 UC Davis requires academic records from every college-level institution you have attended.
 You will be instructed to upload scanned copies of your transcripts after you have submitted your online application.

 5. Application Fee

-The fee to apply for admission is $120 (U.S. applicants) or $140 (all other applicants).
+The fee to apply for admission is $135 (U.S. residents) or $155 (all other applicants).
 Please note that the application fee is nonrefundable.
 UC Davis offers application fee waivers to applicants who have participated in specific graduate preparation programs (for a full list see Graduate Preparation Program Participants on the Graduate Studies Steps to Applying page).
 Applicants who are affiliated with these programs must indicate their participation AND must provide the name and contact information for their program coordinator in the relevant section of the online application system to receive a fee waiver.
 The College of Engineering also provides application fee waivers for domestic Ph.D. applicants participating in the COE Equity Program.

 Applicants whose native language or language of instruction is not English must take the TOEFL or IELTS.
 Official score reports must be sent from ETS electronically to UC Davis (our Institution Code is 4834).
 The minimum TOEFL score required for admission to Biomedical Engineering at UC Davis is 100 for the Internet-based test and 550 for the paper test.
 The minimum IELTS band score required for admission to Biomedical Engineering at UC Davis is 8 on a 9-point scale.